-5.84 There is also an opportunity to better safeguard access to the New Cut, as longer term redevelopment opportunities along the rivers edge come forward.
-Future development here could ensure a combination of walkways / landscape edges / seating areas / biodiversity improvements along the river side, safeguarding these as key features as new development comes forward.
+5.83 There is also an opportunity to better safeguard access to the New Cut, as longer term redevelopment opportunities along the rivers edge come forward.
+Future development here could ensure a combination of riverside walkways/landscape edges /seating areas/biodiversity improvements along the river side, safeguarding these as key features as new development comes forward and designing-in flood management as part of proposals.

-5.85 Any interventions as part of this project will need to be aligned and fully complement the technical work outlined above, to ensure that the flood prevention requirements fulfil their purpose of protecting the town from future flood events.
+5.84 Any interventions as part of this project will need to be aligned and fully complement the technical work outlined above, to ensure that the flood prevention requirements fulfil their purpose of protecting the town from future flood events.